 RELIGIOUS FREEDOM Anne Hutchinson lived on this spot during the time when she became a controversial religious leader.
 She held weekly scripture readings in her home that were attended by as many as 80 people, one-tenth of the population of Boston at the time.
 Charged with heresy for her unlicensed preaching, Hutchinson was excommunicated and exiled to Rhode Island in 1638, where she founded the town of Portsmouth.

-IRISH IMMIGRATION Across the street from the Old Corner Book Store is the Irish Famine Memorial.
-It commemorates An Gorta Mor (The Great Hunger), the potato blight brought to Europe on ships from the east coast of America.
-The wind-born disease devastated the Irish potato crop and over one million people died of famine and a million more emigrated to the United States.
-More of them settled in Boston than anywhere else in this country.
-To this day Boston boasts the largest expatriate Irish population in the world.Old Corner Bookstore is owned by Historic Boston, a non-profit organization dedicated to preserving the places that represent the rich cultures and character of successive generations of Bostonians by investing in their rehabilitation and reuse.
-Currently it is being leased and reused by Chipotle.
+IRISH IMMIGRATION Across the street from the Old Corner Bookstore is the Irish Famine Memorial.
+It commemorates "An Gorta Mor" (The Great Hunger), the potato blight brought to Europe on ships from the east coast of America.
+The wind-born disease devastated the Irish potato crop.
+Over one million people died of starvation and a million more emigrated to the United States, with the majority of them settling in Boston.
+To this day, Boston boasts the largest expatriate Irish population in the world.Today, the building is being leased and reused by Chipotle.